helder-jaspion/go-springfield-bank/README.md

 Idempotent request are very useful to prevent accidentally processing the same request/operation twice.

-Some endpoints accept the special header `X-Idempotent-Key`.
+Some endpoints accept the special header `X-Idempotency-Key`.

 The client should send a unique key per operation, and if retrying the same operation with the same values it should send the same key.
-This application will cache the result of that operation and if another request with the same `X-Idempotent-Key` the cached result will be responded.
+This application will cache the result of that operation and if another request with the same `X-Idempotency-Key` the cached result will be responded.

 Redis is being used as to cache the idempotent responses.